hide-org/hide/docs/quickstart.md

 This will print the content of the `maths.py` file with line numbers.

-By default, Hide will show the first 100 lines of the file.
+By default, Hide returns the first 100 lines of the file.
 We can change this by setting the `start_line` and `num_lines` parameters:

 ```python
 result = hide_client.get_file(